elastic/rally/docs/recipes.rst

 .. _recipe_testing_rally_against_ccr_clusters:

-Testing Rally against CCR Clusters using a remote metric store
+Testing Rally against CCR clusters using a remote metric store
 --------------------------------------------------------------

 Testing Rally features (such as the ``ccr-stats`` telemetry device) requiring Elasticsearch clusters configured for `cross-cluster replication <https://www.elastic.co/guide/en/elastic-stack-overview/current/ccr-getting-started.html>`_ can be a time consuming process.

-For this reason we've created an example under `recipes/ccr in Rally's repository <https://github.com/elastic/rally/tree/master/recipes/ccr>`_ simplifying it.
+Use `recipes/ccr in Rally's repository <https://github.com/elastic/rally/tree/master/recipes/ccr>`_ to test a simple but complete example.

 Running the ``start.sh`` script requires Docker locally installed and performs the following actions:

-1. Starts a small single node Elasticsearch cluster locally, to serve as a :ref:`metrics store <configuration_options>`.
+1. Starts a single node (512MB heap) Elasticsearch cluster locally, to serve as a :ref:`metrics store <configuration_options>`.
 It also starts Kibana attached to the Elasticsearch metric store cluster.
 2. Creates a new configuration file for Rally under ``~/.rally/rally-metricstore.ini`` referencing Elasticsearch from step 1.
-3. Starts two additional small local Elasticsearch clusters with 1 node each, (version ``7.0.0`` by default) called ``leader`` and ``follower`` listening at ports 329201 and 32902 respectively.
+3. Starts two additional local Elasticsearch clusters with 1 node each, (version ``7.0.0`` by default) called ``leader`` and ``follower`` listening at ports 32901 and 32902 respectively.
+Each node uses 1GB heap.
 4. Accepts the trial license.
 5. Configures ``leader`` on the ``follower`` as a `remote cluster <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-remote-clusters.html#configuring-remote-clusters>`_.
 6. Sets an `auto-follow pattern <https://www.elastic.co/guide/en/elasticsearch/reference/current/ccr-put-auto-follow-pattern.html#ccr-put-auto-follow-pattern>`_ on the follower for every index on the leader to be replicated as ``<leader-index-name>-copy``.